renderpci/dedalo/Readme.md

 2. Build the programing objects during execution time.
 3. Interpret the code and the data to translate it to multiple formats (RDF, JSON-LD, SQL, CSV, XML, Dublin Core, HTML, PDF, etc.).

 The ontology can be modified, subsequently changing the data and the code.
-You can (1) develop new functionalities without changing the data and (2) alter the metadata without touching the code and the data.
+You can (1) develop new functionalities without changing the data and (2) alter the metadata independently of the code and the data.

 Dédalo is based on a linked data model and uses a relative, multi-reference, universal locator.
 Such locator can find entities, sections, components, and tags.
 In other words, it can locate archives (in others entities), records, fields, and part of the fields (sub-field data).